ShardulDave/CATALOGAPP/README.md

 # CATALOGAPP

+A web application that provides a list of items within a variety of categories and integrate third party user registration and authentication.

-A web application project which will be build using
+## Technologies which will be used

   * Flask 1.0.2
   * SQLAlchemy 1.3
   * PostgreSQL 9.5.14
   * Vagrant
   * HTML5, CSS3, JavaScript

 This web application is an project under the Udacity's Full Stack Nanodegree program.

 ## References